sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/index.md

 - **Same Problem, Multiple Solutions** - There can be multiple ways to solve the same problem, but use the solution that makes the most sense to your implementation and is easiest to administer and understand.

-- **Encapsulate Repetition** - If you are copying and pastings the same transforms over and over, it can be useful to make a transform a stand-alone transform and just have other transforms reference it by using the reference type.
+- **Encapsulate Repetition** - If you are copying and pasting the same transforms over and over, it can be useful to make a transform a standalone transform and make other transforms reference it by using the reference type.

-- **Plan for Bad Data** - Data will not always be perfect, so plan for data failures and try to ensure transforms still produce workable results, in case data is missing, malformed, or has incorrect values.
+- **Plan for Bad Data** - Data will not always be perfect, so plan for data failures and try to ensure transforms still produce workable results in case data is missing, malformed, or there are incorrect values.

 ## Transforms vs. Rules

 Sometimes it can be difficult to decide when to implement a transform and when to implement a rule.
 Both transforms and rules can calculate values for identity or account attributes.

 Despite their functional similarity, transforms and rules have very different implementations.
 Transforms are JSON-based configurations, editable with IdentityNow's transform REST APIs.
-Rules are implemented with code (typically BeanShell, a Java-like syntax), they must abide by the [IdentityNow Rule Guidelines](https://community.sailpoint.com/docs/DOC-12122), and they require SailPoint in order to be reviewed and installed into the tenant.
+Rules are implemented with code (typically BeanShell, a Java-like syntax), so they must follow the [IdentityNow Rule Guidelines](https://community.sailpoint.com/docs/DOC-12122), and they require SailPoint to be reviewed and installed into the tenant.
 Rules, however, can do things that transforms cannot in some cases.

 Because transforms have easier and more accessible implementations, they are generally recommended.
 With transforms, any IdentityNow administrator can view, create, edit, and delete transforms directly with REST API without SailPoint involvement.